mr-mcox/bcf-sound-documentation/docs/source/checklists/sound/after_service.rst

     * While the audio is uploading, click on the attachments tab
     * Click the "Add a file" button
-    * Navigate to the service powerpoint in the Dropbox folder and upload
+    * Navigate to Desktop\Sermon Shortcuts\Sermon PPTs\ and upload today's sermon

 - [_] Add Thumbnail